cksdml1014/chanisong/_pages/Teaching.md

 author_profile: true
 ---

-Education is a field that I value deeply, alongside engineering and research.
-I believe education is one of the most powerful tools to influence the world and shape the lives of others.
-It is a way to use my talents to share knowledge, guide others toward better lives, and contribute to a more equitable society.
-One of my primary reasons for pursuing a PhD is to gain the experience and knowledge necessary to teach and mentor future students as a professor.

-Throughout my academic journey, I have taken many opportunities to grow as an educator and mentor.
-Below are some of the experiences that have had a significant impact on my development as an educator:
+## Teaching Overview

+- Education, alongside engineering and research, is a key passion of mine.
+- Teaching allows me to share knowledge, guide others, and contribute to a more equitable society.
+- My PhD pursuit is motivated by the desire to teach and mentor future students as a professor.

 ## Gong Dream Camp